 A Tree Equity Score is a metric that helps cities assess how well they are delivering equitable tree canopy cover to all residents.
-The score combines measures of tree canopy cover need and priority for trees in urban neighborhoods.
+The score combines measures of tree canopy cover need and priority for trees in urban neighborhoods (defined as Census Block Groups).
 It is derived from tree canopy cover, climate, demographic and socioeconomic data.

-The score is aggregated at the neighborhood (block group) and municipal levels.
+The score is calculated at the neighborhood (block group) level and aggregated to the municipal level.

 The following describes our science-driven methodology for calculating Tree Equity Score in any city in the country.